Trusted WordPress tutorials, when you need them most.

 Clicking on a language will create a new menu for that language.

-You will need to add the same menu items as in your primary language menu.
+You will then need to manually add the same menu items, such as page links, posts, and categories, from your primary language menu to ensure consistency across all language versions of your website.

 Translating menus

 If you have your posts and pages in navigation menus, then you will first need to translate them.
-After that you can add them from the tabs on the left in edit menu screens.
+After that, you can add them from the tabs on the left in the edit menu screens.

 Translating Themes, Plugins, & Other Text with WPML

-Go to WPML » Themes and plugins localization page.
+To get started, you’ll want to go to WPML » Themes and plugins localization.

 Translate plugins and themes

-We recommend using WPML’s String Translation module to properly translate your theme and plugins for your own site.
+We recommend using WPML’s String Translation module to translate your theme and plugins for your own site properly.

 translate strings

-WPML also allows you to translate custom fields, widgets, and other translatable strings generated by WordPress.
+In addition, WPML allows you to translate custom fields, widgets, and other translatable strings generated by WordPress.

 We hope this article helped you learn how to create a WordPress multilingual site with WPML.
-You may also want to see our list of most useful WordPress plugins to grow your website, and our comparison of the best business phone services.
+You may also want to see our guide on how to use English WordPress admin on a multilingual site or our expert picks of the best right-to-left (RTL) WordPress themes.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.